jasmine/jasmine/README.md

 Documentation & guides live here: [http://jasmine.github.io](http://jasmine.github.io/)
 For a quick start guide of Jasmine 2.0, see the beginning of [http://jasmine.github.io/2.0/introduction.html](http://jasmine.github.io/2.0/introduction.html)

 Upgrading from Jasmine 1.x?
 Check out the [2.0 release notes](https://github.com/jasmine/jasmine/blob/v2.0.0/release_notes/20.md) for a list of what's new (including breaking interface changes).
+You can also read the [upgrade guide](http://jasmine.github.io/2.0/upgrading.html).

 ## Contributing